Quantum homomorphic encryption for circuits of low $T$-gate complexity: Scheme : Homomorphic Encryption for Clifford Circuits

 This solution, however, requires that the key updates be executed by the party holding the encryption keys: an ``easy'' classical computation, but nevertheless a computation that is polynomial in the \emph{size} of the circuit.
 In the context of quantum homomorphic encryption, the challenge is therefore to allow the execution of \emph{arbitrary} Clifford circuits, while maintaining the compactness condition.
 Here, we present a quantum public-key encryption scheme which is a hybrid of the quantum one-time pad and of a classical fully homomorphic encryption scheme.
-This encryption scheme is used to perform key updates on encrypted quantum one-time pad keys, enabling the computation of arbitrary Clifford group circuit on the encrypted quantum states, while maintaining the compactness condition.
+This encryption scheme is used to perform key updates on encrypted quantum one-time pad keys, enabling the computation of arbitrary Clifford group circuits on the encrypted quantum states, while maintaining the compactness condition.
 More precisely, to homomorphically evaluate a Clifford circuit consisting of a sequence of gates $\mathsf{c}_1,\dots,\mathsf{c}_G$, we apply the gates to the quantum one-time pad encrypted message, and homomorphically evaluate the function $f^{{\sf c}_1}\circ\dots\circ f^{{\sf c}_G}$ on the encrypted one-time pad keys $a_1,\dots,a_n,b_1,\dots,b_n$, where $\circ$ denotes function composition.
-To accomplish this, we will keep track of functions for each bit of the quantum one-time pad encryption key, $\{f_{a,i},f_{b,i}\}_{i=1}^n$.
-Since each of the key update rules presented in Appendix \ref{appendix:Key-update-rules-stabilizer} is linear, each $f_{a,i}$ and $f_{b,i}$ is a linear polynomial in $\mathbb{F}_2[a_1,\dots,a_n,b_1,\dots,b_n]$ (from the perspective of the evaluation procedure, $a_1,\dots,a_n,b_1,\dots,b_n$ are unknowns), so we refer to them as \emph{key-polynomials}.
+To accomplish this, we keep track of functions for each bit of the quantum one-time pad encryption key, $\{f_{a,i},f_{b,i}\}_{i=1}^n$.
+Since each of the key update rules \iftoggle{crypto}{(see \cite{BJ15})}{presented in App.~\ref{appendix:Key-update-rules-stabilizer}} is linear, each $f_{a,i}$ and $f_{b,i}$ is a linear polynomial in $\mathbb{F}_2[a_1,\dots,a_n,b_1,\dots,b_n]$ (from the perspective of the evaluation procedure, $a_1,\dots,a_n,b_1,\dots,b_n$ are unknowns), so we refer to them as \emph{key-polynomials}.
 Before we begin to evaluate the circuit, the key polynomials are the monomials $f_{a,i}=a_i$ and $f_{b,i}=b_i$.
-As we evaluate each gate $\mathsf{c}_j$, we can update the {key-polynomials} corresponding to the affected wires by composing them with the key update rules.
-To compute the new encrypted one-time pad keys once the circuit is complete, we homomorphically evaluate each key-polynomial on the old encrypted one-time pad keys.
+As we evaluate each gate~$\mathsf{c}_j$, we update the {key-polynomials} corresponding to the affected wires by composing them with the key update rules.
+To compute the new encrypted one-time pad keys once the circuit is complete, we homomorphically evaluate each key-polynomial on the old encrypted one-time pad keys. \iftoggle{crypto}{We}{ It is interesting to} note that since the key update rules (\iftoggle{crypto}{see \cite{BJ15}}{App.~\ref{appendix:Key-update-rules-stabilizer}})\iftoggle{crypto}{}{ for stabilizer circuit elements} are all linear, for the scheme~$\CL$, the underlying classical fully homomorphic scheme only needs to be additively homomorphic.